PaddlePaddle/docs/doc/fluid/user_guides/howto/basic_concept/lod_tensor_en.rst

 **recursive sequence**

-Take a 2-level LoD-Tensor for example,a mini-batch contains articles of 3 sentences,1 sentences and 2 sentences.
-The number of words in every sentence is different.Then the mini-batch is formed as follows:
+Take a 2-level LoD-Tensor for example, a mini-batch contains articles of 3 sentences, 1 sentence and 2 sentences.
+The number of words in every sentence is different.
+Then the mini-batch is formed as follows:

 .. code-block:: text